ablanco1950/LicensePlateImage_ThresholdFiltered/README.md

 The training file is created by running:
 CreateThresoldTraining.py

-the Y_train values ar in the files, one by each license, en test4Training\thresholds
+the Y_train values are in the files, one by each license, en test4Training\thresholds

 Executing: